panzheyi/MF-STN/README.md

 ### Description of Flow Data

-The flow data are collected from 32x32 grids of Beijing and New York city.
+The flow data are collected from Beijing and New York city.
 The shape of data are `(date, hour, row, colume, flow_type)`.

 ---